k-koech/Delani-Studio/README.md

     - Bootstrap

 ## Dependency
-    - This repository contains several project files and an external Git repository dependency that demonstrates submodule usage.
+    - This repository contains several project files and live site link to demonstrate how it works.

 ## Contact information
     - WhatsApp +254725801772